argoproj/argo-rollouts/docs/features/canary/plugins.md

     responsibility of the Argo Rollouts administrator to define the plugin installation method considering the risks of each approach.

 Argo Rollouts supports downloading the plugin executable from a HTTP(S) server.
-To use this method, you will need to configure the controller via the `argo-rollouts-config` configmap and set `pluginLocation` to a http(s) url.
+To use this method, you will need to configure the controller via the `argo-rollouts-config` ConfigMap and set `pluginLocation` to a http(s) url.
 Example:

 ```yaml
 apiVersion: v1